 8 Defined as Indigenous, a member of a visible minority, or as having a disability or other diverse characteristics apart from gender.
 We began gathering anonymous, voluntary self-identification data from our Board of Directors in February 2022.
 Two board members have indicated they identify as diverse.
-See pp. 39-40 on Board Diversity, in Emera's 2022 Management Information.
+See pp. 39-40 on Board Diversity, in Emera's 2022 Management Information Circular, for more information.